anthonybaulo/music-genre-classification/README.md

 <a name="data"></a>
 ## Data
-The data comes from the [Free Music Archive](https://github.com/mdeff/fma) open-benchmark dataset.<br> I used the pre-defined "Small" subset, which offers 8000 30-second clips, balanced over 8 root genres.
+The data comes from the [Free Music Archive](https://github.com/mdeff/fma) open-benchmark dataset.<br> I used the pre-defined "Small" subset, which offers 8000 30-second clips balanced over 8 root genres.

 <a name="tech"></a>
 ## Technology
-This project used Tensorflow2.0/Keras running on GPUs hosted on Amazon Web Services, and employed the standard Python Data Science stack, with the inclusion of [Librosa](https://librosa.github.io/librosa/) for the audio conversion.
+This project used Tensorflow2.0/Keras running on GPUs hosted on Amazon Web Services and employed the standard Python Data Science stack, with the inclusion of [Librosa](https://librosa.github.io/librosa/) for the audio conversion.
 <p align="center">
   <img src="images/tech.png" width="60%" height="60%" />
 </p>

 <a name="CNNs"></a>
 ## Convolutional Neural Networks
 CNNs are best known for their state of the art performance on image classification.
-To achieve this, they use a series of filters to scan the image for features, and at each layer of the network, more complex features are found.
+To achieve this, they use a series of filters to scan the image for features, and at each layer of the network more complex features are found.

 ![https://upload.wikimedia.org/wikipedia/commons/6/63/Typical_cnn.png](https://upload.wikimedia.org/wikipedia/commons/6/63/Typical_cnn.png)